-Financial liabilities are classified as being subsequently measured at amortised cost, except where they are held for trading or are designated as measured at FVPL.
+Financial liabilities are classified as being subsequently measured at amortised cost, except where they are held for trading or are designated as measured at fair value through profit or loss ("FVPL").
 They are recognised when the Company becomes a party to the contractual provisions of the instrument and are initially measured at fair value (see note 3(d) below) and subsequently measured at amortised cost.
 Interest is recognised in the statement of comprehensive income in 'Interest expense' using the EIR method as described below.
 Transaction costs that are directly attributable to the issue of a financial liability are deducted from the fair value on initial recognition.